Gum Disease Affects More Than Just Your Mouth

-Smiles by the Sea in Del Mar offers a great treatment process for gum disease, but generally there are some basics to the process.
+Del Mar Center for Advanced Dentistry in Del Mar offers a great treatment process for gum disease, but generally there are some basics to the process.
 Professional cleaning is usually used to identify the severity of the issue and is then followed up with more cleanings, scaling or root planing to remove the old bacteria and build up so that healthier gum tissue may grow back.
 Laser treatments and ultrasonic technology is often used in this process as well due to the nooks and crannies present in the human mouth.

 How do You Prevent Gum Disease?

 This disease begins slowly.
 With upkeep and close attention to dental health, you can help to avoid the issue, or lessen it.

 - Floss regularly to remove harmful bacteria and keep your gums strong.

 - Brush your teeth every day to keep up with removing surface bacteria, plaque and other dental obstructions that may lead to infection or contribute to disease.